-where $I_1$ and $I_2$ are the intensities of the first and second brightest peaks in the aperture mass map, and $R_{\mathrm{sep}}$ is their projected separation.
+where $I_1$ and $I_2$ are the intensities of the first and second brightest peaks in the aperture mass map, and $R_{\mathrm{sep}}$ is their projected separation on the map.
+In practice, we measure $R_{\rm sep}$ in pixel units on the $240\times240$ grid; the corresponding physical separation is $R_{\rm sep}\,\Delta x$, where $\Delta x=(2R_{200})/240$ is the map pixel size.
+Since $I_2/I_1$ is dimensionless, $q$ has the same units as $R_{\rm sep}$.
 We note that this empirical proxy may be sensitive to the choice of smoothing kernel and the relative sizes of the cluster and its subhalos.
 In particular, an overly small kernel may underestimate the peak intensity of extended subhalos, while a large kernel can smear out more compact structures.
 The optimal kernel size is non-trivial to determine and may vary across systems; in this work, we adopt a fixed value because our aim is to demonstrate correlation rather than optimize the mass fraction measurement.